Libruh/turboBot/README.md

 <img align="left" width="100" height="100" src="./img/turboWeekly.jpg">

-This playlist is the main place to find new music. new Tracks go directly here, and then are completely wiped every monday.
+This playlist is the main place to find new music. new tracks go directly here, and then are completely wiped every monday.

 <br />